bradneal14/terminalVelocity/README.md

 ### Progress?
 ![Alt text](http://i.imgur.com/wrP9ST4.png)

-The game progresses such that you need to reposition the terminal in order to make room for the game.
+The game has the user execute commands to resize and reposition the terminal window in order to make room for the game.

 ### Obstacles
 ![Alt text](https://media.giphy.com/media/xThuWhSBCCed8cJ8OI/giphy.gif)